mojeedkusimo/ekobits-training-cohort2/intermediate-javascript1/debugging-exercises.md

 ### 3. The if statement stops execution immediately after setting the condition, because of the ";" after the ")" at the end of the condition description
 ### 4. The condition in the if statement is finding the remainder of the whole "numbers" array divided by 2 instead of each element of the "numbers" array.
 ### 5. In the if-block, it is the value of i, (iteration number) that is set to be pushed to the "numbers" array
-### 6. The for loop is stopping execution on the first iteration because of the return statement inside the loop
+### 6. The for loop is stopping execution on the first iteration because of the return statement inside the loop.
+### 7. The for loop is only running up to 1 less the rquired number of iterations